justinhunt/moodle-mod_newmodule/README.txt

 To Use
 ===========
-Replace all instances of @@NEWMODULE@@ with your uppercase module name eg WIDGET Replace all instances of MOD_NEWMODULE_ with your module name eg MOD_WIDGET_ Replace all instances of @@newmodule@@ with your module name eg widget Replace all instances of COPYRIGHTNOTICE with something like "2015 Justin Hunt".
+i) Replace all instances of @@NEWMODULE@@ with your uppercase module name eg WIDGET

+ii) Replace all instances of MOD_NEWMODULE_ with your module frankenstyle component name eg MOD_WIDGET_ (NB note the trailing underscore.
+Just to be safe, include that.)

+iii) Replace all instances of @@newmodule@@ with your lowercase module name eg widget

+iv) Replace all instances of COPYRIGHTNOTICE with something like "2015 Justin Hunt".

 It is recommended to use a search and replace tool from a text editor or a command line script to do this.
 Trying to do this manually is sure to lead to mistakes.

-Make sure the plugin folder name, name of the langage file in lang/en, files in the backup/moodle2 folder, and files in the classes/task folder are also changed.
+Make sure the plugin folder name, and the names of the files in these directories are also changed: lang/en backup/moodle2 classes/task

 Copy the folder to your [Moodle Site Dir]/mod directory